nicholaswilde/recipes/docs/sauces-and-dressings/pumpkin-seed-salsa.md

 ### Step 1

-In a high-speed blender, add the salsa verde and toasted pumpkin seeds.
+In a high-speed blender, add the [salsa verde][2] and toasted pumpkin seeds.

 ### Step 2